Housefull (film series): Housefull 2 (2012 film)

 While Heena and Bobby are on a cruise, they accidentally end up on an island.
 Max and Sunny become friends again, while Heena and Bobby become friends.
 They find a resort and go home.
 Dabboo gets Jolly (Max) engaged to Bobby and Chintu gets Jolly (Sunny) engaged to Heena.
 The day of the engagement, Chintu blindfolds Jolly, Sunny, Jai and Heena and takes them to J.D.'s house.
 After seeing the real Jolly holding Sunny's garland, J.D. believes that Jolly got engaged to Heena.
 Luckily, Sunny convinces him.
 Jolly calls them at midnight and reveals his father's secret of being Jagga Daaku.
 He also reveals that his real name is Jwala.
-After Sunny fools Chintu, Chintu calls Dabboo in excitement and tells him that his daughter, Heena, is getting married to Jolly, the son of J.D.
+After Sunny fools Chintu, Chintu calls Dabboo in excitement and tells him that his daughter, Heena, is marrying Jolly, the son of J.D.
 Confused, and believing Max to be Jolly, Dabboo takes Max and Bobby to J.D.'s mansion.
 Sunny handles the situation well by fooling J.D. by taking the name of his religion and tells him that Max is Jolly's friend and Bobby is Max's fiancé (though actually it is true) and Max's father is against his and Bobby's marriage.
 J.D. then welcomes Bobby, Max and her family to his house and tells them to stay there up to Bobby and Max's marriage.

 Batuk Patel arrives with his daughter Parul to make things worse.
 Jay and Jwala come to receive them from the airport.
 But when they see Parul, Jay and Jwala lie that Jay is Jolly.
 Parul becomes happy hearing this as they secretly love each other.
 Jelo gives Jwala the ultimatum – take me to your house or forget me.
 To help Jwala, Sunny lies to J.D., saying that Jelo is his fiancé, and J.D. again agrees to let her live there as Sunny takes the name of his religion.
-Sunny and Max lie to their respective fathers-in-law that the other guy is the son of J.D. and a maid servant in the mansion.
-This creates a lot of confusion.
+Sunny and Max lie to their respective fathers-in-law that the other man is the son of J.D. and a maid servant in the mansion.
+This creates much confusion.

 When Sunny's father as well as Max's 'Guru' tells them never to break anyone's heart, Sunny and Max tell the truth to Heena and Bobby.
 Enraged, Bobby and Heena slap Max and Sunny respectively and tell them that they never want to see their faces again.
 But thinking that instead of telling the truth, Sunny and Max could have done more wrong with them, the two sisters pardon the two boys on the very next day.
 There Jay and Jolly also let off their plan of revenge on Kapoors on Jay's father's advice.
 Then Henna proposes Sunny in Sunny's style and Bobby proposes Max in Max's style.